 Revocation.
 The Executive Officer may revoke any Executive Order issued pursuant to this subarticle for a violation of this subarticle.

-Testing to determine that small containers of automotive refrigerant are in compliance with the leakage rate requirement specified in “Certification Procedures for Small Containers of Automotive Refrigerant” adopted on July 20, 2009, and last amended on January 5, 2010, which is incorporated by reference herein, shall be performed using Test Procedure (TP-503), Test Procedure for Leaks from Small Containers of Automotive Refrigerant, adopted July 20, 2009, and last amended on January 5, 2010, which is incorporated herein by reference.
+Testing to determine that small containers of automotive refrigerant are in compliance with the leakage rate requirement specified in “Certification Procedures for Small Containers of Automotive Refrigerant” adopted on July 20, 2009, and last amended on [insert date of amendment], which is incorporated by reference herein, shall be performed using Test Procedure (TP-503), Test Procedure for Leaks from Small Containers of Automotive Refrigerant, adopted July 20, 2009, and last amended on January 5, 2010, which is incorporated herein by reference.

 Before seeking remedial action against any manufacturer, distributor, or retailer, the Executive Officer will consider any information provided by the manufacturer, distributor, or retailer.